simon-r-watson/SophosCentral/README.md

 ## Saving Credentials

-Please note that this is not recommended.
+Please note that this method is not recommended.
 You should use a service such as Azure Key Vault to store the client secret instead.
 See [Azure Key Vault Example](./AzureKeyVaultExample.md) for further information

 You can save the credential object using the following.
 The XML file generated will be encrypted, and will only be able to be decrypted by the user that created it on the same device that was used to generate it.

 ``` powershell
 $GLOBAL:SophosCentral | Export-Clixml sophosauth.xml